Proposals to hold an emergency debate under Standing Order No 24

 In coming to a decision, the Speaker is expected to have regard to the extent to which the matter concerns the administrative responsibilities of Ministers of the Crown or could come within the scope of ministerial action, and the probability of the matter being brought before the House in time by other means.
 Under the terms of the Standing Order, the Speaker has to state whether or not they are satisfied that the matter is proper to be discussed without giving the reasons for the decision to the House.9 If the decision is that the application should not be granted, further debate on the submission is out of order.10 If it is considered that the terms of the motion are in order, the Speaker asks whether the Member has the leave of the House.
 This is not usually challenged, but if such leave is not unanimously given, the Speaker calls on those Members who support the motion to rise in their places.
 If 40 or more Members then rise to support the motion, the question as to whether it should be proceeded with is decided in the affirmative.
 If, however, fewer than 40 Members, but more than 10 rise, the question is decided on a division.11

-Once the assent of the House has been signified, the Speaker announces the length of the debate up to a maximum of three hours and the time at which it is to be held, or else announces that such a statement will be made at a later named hour during that sitting.12 The debate usually stands over until the commencement of public business the next sitting day (when proceedings on it are interrupted after the conclusion of the allocated time), or, on a Thursday, until the following Monday.13 If the Speaker considers the matter sufficiently urgent, it may stand over until later the same day,14 when it has precedence over all other business.
+Once the leave or assent of the House has been obtained, the Speaker announces the length of the debate up to a maximum of three hours and the time at which it is to be held, or else announces that such a statement will be made at a later named hour during that sitting.12 The debate usually stands over until the commencement of public business the next sitting day (when proceedings on it are interrupted after the conclusion of the allocated time), or, on a Thursday, until the following Monday.13 If the Speaker considers the matter sufficiently urgent, it may stand over until later the same day,14 when it has precedence over all other business.
 Proceedings are interrupted at the end of the period of time allocated to the debate or at the moment of interruption, whichever is the earlier.
 In this case any business postponed by the emergency debate is not15 interrupted at the moment of interruption and may be resumed and proceeded with at or after that hour for a period of time equal to the duration of proceedings on the emergency debate.16

 The Speaker has on occasion declined to hear any further applications for a debate under Standing Order No 24 when leave has been granted by the House for a debate on a related topic, taking the view that all other subjects which were proposed to be raised at that time could be debated within the terms of the motion which had been granted.17